adner/adner.github.io/_posts/2025-12-16-dynamic-mcp-servers.markdown

 - Create an App Registration and make note of the Application ID.
 Note - make sure that the Application Registration is **Multitenant**.
 - Create a secret and make note of it.
-- Add the `McpServers.DataverseCustom.All` scope (since it is required by the tools, see the screenshot above) and consent to it:
+- Add the `McpServers.DataverseCustom.All` scope (since it is required by the tools, see the screenshot above) and consent to it.
+This scope can be found by adding an API Permission, clicking "APIs that my organization uses" and then search for "Agent 365":

 ![alt text](/images/251216/image-12.png)

+### Using the MCP Server in Copilot Studio

-Create a new agent in Copilot Studio and add a new MCP tool.
-Enter the HTTP streaming endpoint (as can be seen from the screenshot with the tool info above) and configure it to use manual OAuth2:
+Now we can create a new agent in Copilot Studio and add our MCP server as a tool.
+Add a new tool of type "Model Context Protocol", enter the HTTP streaming endpoint (as can be seen from the screenshot with the tool info above) and configure it to use manual OAuth2:

 ![alt text](/images/251216/image-13.png)